na-na-hi/renget/archive/smgenlorePh2P2.md

 -> ![S8 Conq Phase 1](https://files.catbox.moe/i5t7tt.jpg) <-

    *While there's not much to talk of in terms of details relevant to the Mythos, the Babylonian Ziggurat and Chaos-side base was architecturally themed after the Ishtar Gate, the real inner gate within Babylon, that acted as an minor kind-of-portcullis to the ~~Cloud~~ Rich District of Babylon, and would likely have been accurate to the style that both the Hanging Gardens of Babylon and the Tower of Babel would have been modelled after in real life.*
 	*Slight issue with this however - it was about a milennias-worth of time after the time Tiamat would have been worshipped (literally the equivalent of comparing Wattle and Daub to Skyscrapers), given that it was built on-commission by the same Nebuchadrezzar II of the Neo-Babylonian Empire, that features in various Abrahamic religions.
-Props and credits where it's due however, there's very little in terms of surviving Babylonian or general Mesopotamian archetecture to go off (not the Christians or le jooz this time around - this one's on the Muzzies smashing up / destroying stuff, and in a far more systematic manner owing to their more enforced cultural rule against false idols).
+Props and credits where it's due however, there's very little in terms of surviving Babylonian or general Mesopotamian archetecture to go off (not the Christians or le jooz this time around - this one's on the Muzzies smashing up / destroying stuff, and in a far more systematic manner, owing to their more enforced cultural rule against false idols).
 The fact HiRez/Titanforge went with the Ishtar Gate to begin with, combined with general understandings of Ziggurats is basically as far as one could reasonably go in a scenario like this, and as a result does make for a relatively accurate Babylonian half of the map.*

 -> ![S8 Chaos Concept](https://files.catbox.moe/fel1tk.jpg) <-